-- In your mixer or in a large mixing bowl using an electric hand mixer beat the butter and sugars together until they are well combined and light and fluffy.
-About 2 to 3 minutes.
+- In your mixer or in a large mixing bowl using an electric hand mixer beat the butter and sugars together.
+Until they are well combined and light and fluffy.
+About 3 minutes.

-- Add in the egg and vanilla extract to the batter and mix for another minute.
+- Add in the egg and vanilla extract to the batter and mix for 1 minute.

-- Put your mixer on slow and add in the flour mix and mix until the flour is just incorporated.
+- Put your mixer on slow and add in the flour mixture and mix until the flour is just incorporated.

-- Line your cookie sheet with parchment paper or line it with a silicon mat and place equal size balls of dough on it about 2 and ½ inches apart.
-I used a ⅛ cup for measuring my dough its about 2 tablespoons in size.
+- Line your cookie sheet with parchment paper or line it with a silicone mat and place equal size balls of dough on it about 2 and 1/2 inches apart.
+I used a 1/8 cup for measuring my dough its about 2 tablespoons in size.

-- Pop them in the oven and bake them for 9 to 12 minutes.
-Mine took exactly 11 minutes but my oven is slow.
+- Pop them in the oven and bake them for 10 minutes.
 This will be the optimum time for soft underbaked cookies.
 If you like your cookies a little crunchier then bake them for an extra minute or two.